coracle-social/coracle/ROADMAP.md

 - [ ] Initial user load doesn't have any relays, cache user or wait for people db to be loaded
   - nip07.getRelays, nip05, relay.nostr.band
 - [ ] Fix bugs on bugsnag
+- [ ] Fix profile merging, put kind0 on its own property so we're not messing other people's profile data up.
+- [ ] Test publishing events with zero relays
+- [ ] Try lumping tables into a single key each to reduce load/save contention and time

 # Snacks